 Featured Snippets, in particular, are the most commonly utilized return for voice queries about more general information.
 These tend to be the most common overall returned result for general queries on smart speakers.

 Hopefully, this segment of the series has given you some more to think about.
 Especially when it comes to optimizing your website for voice search queries.
 In the meantime, stay tuned for the next installment in this series.
-We plan to look into how you can optimize your website’s content to make sure you’re ahead of the pack when it comes to voice search.
+We plan to look into how you can optimize your website’s content to make sure you’re ahead of the game when it comes to voice search.